 This chronic worry isn’t a thinking problem you can solve with logic.
 It’s driven by a hyperactive stress system that keeps your brain in threat-detection mode.
 When your vagal tone is low, your brain interprets uncertainty as danger and generates worst-case scenarios.

 Improving vagal function shifts your nervous system’s baseline state from threat-oriented to safety-oriented.
-This doesn’t eliminate appropriate concern about real challenges—it reduces the constant low-grade anxiety about things that might never happen.
+This doesn’t eliminate appropriate concern about real challenges—it reduces the constant low-grade anxious thoughts about things that might never happen.

-- Dampens the anxiety-about-anxiety pattern where fear of future anxiety creates present anxiety
+- Dampens the anxious thoughts-about-anxious thoughts pattern, where fear of future anxious thoughts creates present anxious thoughts.

-- Creates more neutral baseline emotional state making it easier to engage with present moment rather than future worries
+- Creates a more neutral baseline emotional state, making it easier to engage with the present moment rather than future worries.

 “I’ve noticed improved recovery indicators tracked by my fitness device and a greater ability to stay focused or train for extended periods.”